A Machine Learning Approach to Persian Text Readability Assessment Using a Crowdsourced Dataset: Experiments

-As reported in Table \ref{details-table}, the support vector machine model could effectively classify texts in easy and hard classes.
-However, the result of the medium class was different.
-Model\textquotesingle s precision in medium class was high, but its recall was lower than the recall of other classes. \\ To further analyze the problem of medium class recall, the features extracted from the dataset were visualized.
-A visualization tool from Tensorflow library \cite{tensorflow2015-whitepaper}, called Embedding Projector, was used to visualize the text readability dataset.
+To further analyze the problem of medium class recall, the features extracted from the dataset were visualized.
+A visualization tool from the Tensorflow library \cite{tensorflow2015-whitepaper}, called Embedding Projector, was used to visualize the text readability dataset.
 The Embedding Projector employed the t-SNE \cite{maaten2008visualizing} technique to reduce the dimensionality of the dataset.
-The t-SNE was applied to visualize a dataset with a high number of dimensions in a 2- or 3-dimensional space.
+The t-SNE was applied to visualize the dataset with a high number of dimensions in a 2- or 3-dimensional space.
 The visualization results are demonstrated in Figures \ref{fig:all} to \ref{fig:hard}.

 Figure \ref{fig:all}, blue reveals easy class data points, green represents medium class data points, and red reflects hard class data points.
 Further, in Figures \ref{fig:easy} to \ref{fig:hard}, 0 denotes easy class data points, 1 shows the medium class data points, and 2 reveals hard class data points.
 As depicted in Figures \ref{fig:all} to \ref{fig:hard}, some data points from texts in the medium class were mixed with the data points of other classes.
 The problem of low recall in the medium class was not resolved here.
 Nonetheless, other studies have shown that the medium class has been highly opinion-based and been heavily dependent on a reader\textquotesingle s definition of a text with medium readability.
 In order to improve medium class recall, a more concrete definition or new features for the medium readability class are required to capture each reader\textquotesingle s opinion on the definition of medium class.